kevin3274/react-native-odoo/README.md

 # react-native-odoo-promise-based

+⚠️ This repository is no longer being maintained.
+Feel free to use it for reference and forking.

 React Native library for Odoo using the Fetch API and JSON-RPC.

 This library is a modified version from the original repository and was created to allow authentication using Odoo session ids for in-app session persistence.
 Also server response handling was reimplemented using Promises instead of callback functions for convenience.